Nathan Burton: Georgia Tech

 After Collins was named head coach at Georgia Tech in 2019, Burton was named the co-defensive coordinator and safeties coach for the Yellow Jackets.
 His contract was not renewed after the 2021 season.

 New Orleans Breakers

-In 2022 he coached the secondary for the New Orleans Breakers of the USFL.
+In 2022, he coached the secondary for the New Orleans Breakers of the USFL.

+Kennesaw State

+In 2023, Burton was named the Defensive Coordinator for Kennesaw State Owls.